gilmore-lab/protocols/151204StatusUpdate.md

 - Problem: Error connecting to server using instructions on slide 6 - connect to mac slide 3/5 (12/4/2015)
 - An email was sent to Swapnaa (12/4/2015) to check that I have the correct server address.
+- Received correct server address (12/16/2015).
+I am ready to go.

 ### Keep Datavyu notes
-- keep notes of things that work well or don't work well.
+- keep notes of things that work well or don't work well while coding Indiana/India data